umeshdhakedCGI/SpringTask1/readme.md

-This is Task 1 Solution.lol
+This is Task 1 Solution